piku/piku.github.io/docs/install/index.md

 Setting '/home/piku/piku.py' as executable.
 ```

-### Set up SSH access
+### Set up `ssh` access

-If you don't have an SSH public key (or never used one before), you need to create one.
-The following instructions assume you're running some form of UNIX on your own machine (Windows users should check the documentation for their SSH client, unless you have [Cygwin][cygwin] installed).
+If you don't have an `ssh` public key (or never used one before), you need to create one.
+The following instructions assume you're running some form of UNIX on your own machine (Windows users should check the documentation for their `ssh` client, unless you have [Cygwin][cygwin] installed).

 **On your own machine**, issue the `ssh-keygen` command and follow the prompts: